trevmon28/COVID_sko_datascience/README.md

-See wiki for curated resources to support COVID analysis
+See wiki page of curated resources to support COVID analysis